Local-global principles for semi-integral points on Markoff orbifold pairs

 \begin{theorem} The following hold. \begin{enumerate}[label=\emph{(\roman*)}] \item Assume that at least two of $\omega_1, \omega_2, \omega_3$ are finite.
 Then each pair $(\sX_m, \sDomega)$ fails weak weak approximation for semi-integral points. \item Assume that exactly one of $\omega_1, \omega_2, \omega_3$ is finite.
 If $m - 4 \in \QQ^{*2}$, then $(\sX_m, \sDomega)$ satisfies weak approximation.
 On the other hand, if $m - 4 \notin \QQ^{*2}$, then \begin{enumerate}[label=\emph{(\alph*)}] \item $(\sX_m, \sDomega)$ fails Campana weak approximation; \item $(\sX_m, \sDomega)$ fails Darmon weak approximation if the finite weight is even. \end{enumerate} \end{enumerate} \end{theorem}

 Theorem~\ref{thm:wa}(i) follows from a result about weak approximation for general orbifold pairs, namely Theorem~\ref{thm:wwa-general-pairs}.
-It studies for the first time local-global principles with the new adelic notion of \cite{MNS22} for Campana orbifolds for which the boundary has multiple irreducible components.
-This result lines up with the general heuristic that if an algebraic variety is not irreducible, there is no reason to expect weak weak approximation to hold.
+To the best of our knowledge this is the first result on local-global principles for Campana orbifolds with multiple irreducible components of the boundary.

+\begin{remark} Currently, there is no uniform notion for the semi-integral adelic space across the literature.
+We follow the convention of \cite{MNS22}.
+The proofs of Theorems~\ref{thm:wa} and \ref{thm:wwa-general-pairs} do not adapt to the other notions of semi-integral adeles, e.g the one given in \cite{pieropan2021}. \end{remark}

 Theorem~\ref{thm:wa} implies that, because of the boundary, strong approximation off any finite set fails if at least two of $\omega_1, \omega_2, \omega_3$ are finite.
-This failure is exhibited in the next result from semi-internal points on $U_m$ in the case of an arbitrary number of finite weights.
+The next result exhibits this failure through semi-integral points on $U_m$ in the case of an arbitrary number of finite weights.

 \begin{theorem} Let $S(m) = \{p \in \Omega_{\QQ} \ : \ m - 4 \in \Qp^{*2} \}$.
 If $m - 4 \notin \QQ^{*2}$ and some $\omega_i$, $i = 1, 2, 3$ is finite, then $(\sX_m, \sDomega)$ fails strong approximation off any finite set $T \subset S(m)$. \end{theorem}